 Revenue deficiency means a shortage or underpayment of postage or fees.
-Revenue deficiencies are generally assessed by the postmaster or manager, Business Mail Entry, who issues a written notification to the customer citing the amount of the deficiency and the circumstances.
+Revenue deficiencies are generally assessed by the postmaster; manager, Business Mail Entry; or the manager, Revenue Assessment and Control, who issues a written notification to the customer citing the amount of the deficiency and the circumstances.